I joined my first Facebook group way back in 2013.

 Chances are, you’ve experienced a Facebook group like the one I described – slap full of catty and critical users deadest on filling the feed with a near-constant stream of “Hire Me” and “Buy My Product”.
 Such social strategy doesn’t help anyone along in their career, nor does it offer much in terms of good publicity for the unscrupulous user.

-Good news: not all Facebook groups are bad; in fact, when well-managed, a Facebook group can serve as a valuable supportive resource for today’s busy entrepreneur.
+Good news: not all Facebook groups are bad; in fact, when well-managed, a Facebook group can serve as a valuable support resource for today’s busy entrepreneur.

 To help you cut through all the not-so-awesome groups, and find one that offers an environment conducive to professional development and growth, I’ve compiled a listing of a few of my favorite entrepreneur-oriented Facebook groups: